 If you would like a little more insight as to the path taken on my creative journey, I encourage you to scroll and read on.

 I spent a good amount of time and treasure fulfilling my lifelong dream of transforming a junkyard car into a fireplace that toured the US and Canada in a traveling art exhibit.
-(This piece was published in various magazines and monthlies such as Graphis, People, and the National Enquirer.
+This piece was published in various magazines and monthlies such as Graphis, People, and the National Enquirer.
 Pictured here at NYC’s Grand Central Station.
 (Created within the confines and with the blessing of Acme Scenery.)

 For ten years, gained valuable leadership experience as a scenic and stage manager for NFL halftime shows in Detroit and Honolulu.